ad-freiburg/ad-blog/content/post/project-nilm.md

 draft: false
 ---

-Non-intrusive load monitoring (NILM) is the process of estimating electrical consumption of individual appliances using the aggregate power reading.
+Non-intrusive load monitoring (NILM) is the process of using the energy consumption of a house as a time series, which is the sum of the consumptions of the individual appliances to predict the individual appliance's consumption time series.
 NILMTK<a href=#ref1><sup>[1]</sup></a> is an open-source toolkit for comparative analysis of NILM algorithms across various datasets.
-The goal of this project is to use NILMTK in order to disaggregate household readings in order to detect charging events in electric vehicles in a synthetic dataset.
+The goal of this project is to use NILMTK to predict the energy consumed while charging electric vehicles from overall energy consumption of a house using a synthetic dataset.
 <!--more-->
 *This project is the outcome of a cooperation between Fraunhofer ISE in Freiburg and the Algorithms & Data Structures Chair of the University of Freiburg.*